 Many mothers decide to re-establish a career while they’re living abroad.
 Careful career planning for stay-at-home moms is the key for a smooth transition from being the primary caregiver to career-oriented woman.

 Low confidence levels have a way of sabotaging even the most determined efforts to restart a stalled career.
 That’s not surprising, considering stay-at-home mothers spend several years focusing on developing softer, more nurturing skills that aren’t always valued in the workplace.
 During that time away, things change: technology, corporate attitudes, client expectations.
 Many expat wives start to question whether they’ve still got what it takes to be competitive in an increasingly unforgiving business climate.

 Policies regarding accompanying spouses vary from country to country.
 A call to the home embassy should clear up any questions about spousal employment restrictions.
 An expat wife who is unable to work needn’t despair; she can use the time before the next international assignment to lay the groundwork for the job of her dreams.
 Otherwise, consider working remotely for a company in a country where you do have authorization to work.

 Volunteering is also an easy way to explore options; a dry run for the real thing.
 However, it’s important to approach overseas volunteer work with professionalism.
 The best unpaid work affords the stay-at-home mom the opportunity to hone transferable skills, learn new proficiencies, develop contacts, and establish some credentials.
-(The fulfillment that comes from working for an important cause is an added bonus.)
+The fulfillment that comes from working for an important cause is an added bonus.

 Expat jobseekers should tell everyone they meet what their career goals are.
 You’d be surprised what other mothers do for a living; some of them are hiring people just like you.
 Taking that risk definitely pays off.
-Professional women’s associations are a rich source of networking opportunities, where expatriate women can gain the support of like-minded people, gain access to industry news and professional training, and possibly find a mentor to help guide them along their path.
+Professional women’s associations are a rich source of networking opportunities, where expat women can gain the support of like-minded people, gain access to industry news and professional training, and possibly find a mentor to help guide them along their path.

 Understand the host culture

 Odds are good that the business environment in the host country won’t be identical to the one back home.
-Meeting etiquette, preferred negotiation styles, gift giving, the cultural view of time — these are just a few aspects of intercultural business communication that can trip up the unsuspecting expat working overseas.
+Meeting etiquette, preferred negotiation styles, gift giving, the cultural view of time; these are just a few aspects of intercultural business communication that can trip up the unsuspecting expat working overseas.

 Another potential minefield is the role of women in the workplace.
 In some countries, it may be unrealistic for expatriate women to expect to achieve the same level of success they did in their own country.
 Women are also advised to pay special attention to dress codes, especially in more conservative regions.

-“Most people spend more time planning their holidays than developing a career plan,” says Supka.
-“But if you’re lucky, and if you put some effort into preparing for your job search, you can have something special — something that’s more than ‘just a job.'”
+Most people spend more time planning their holidays than developing a career plan.
+But if you’re lucky and if you put some effort into preparing for your job search, you can have something special; you’ll find something that’s more than just a job.